Browse our jobs and apply for your next role.

 Not everyone is a born leader; like any expertise, leadership skills can be learned and honed.
 It is essential to know that a leader's effectiveness is also dependent on the amount of influence and support you get from people in your team.

-You should never assume that people you work with would automatically follow your lead and respect your decisions just because you are in a leadership role.
+You should never assume that people you work with will automatically follow your lead and respect your decisions just because you are in a leadership role.
 Your immediate supervisor already has your back because they hired you.
-You need to win over your peers, direct reports and the wider team members.
+You need to win over your peers, direct reports, and the wider team members.

 Great leaders publicly express appreciation and acknowledge their team for their contributions.
 When you show appreciation for team members’ contributions and provide positive feedback, you help encourage a positive work environment.